Does Apple really protect you from advertising surveillance?

 • It is only possible to reset it.

 The noyb association launched a GDPR complaint against Google for tracking users through an “Android Advertising ID” without a valid legal basis.
-It can be noted that a GDPR complaint de noyb also exists against Apple for tracking without consent via the IDFA.
-But with this catch-up, Apple risks much less than Google (noyb also points out that after the update, Apple will still be able to use IDFA without consent, which is false).
+It should be noted that a GDPR complaint from noyb also exists against Apple for tracking without consent via the IDFA.
+But with this catch-up, Apple risks much less than Google (noyb also claims that after the update, Apple will still be able to use IDFA without consent, which is false).

 Technically, advertisers will no longer have access to the IDFA if you have not explicitly given your permission.
-But advertisers have other weapons in hand to monitor you (fingerprint, hash of email address...).
+But advertisers have other weapons at their disposal to monitor you (fingerprinting, hashed email address...).
 Will Apple also fight against these techniques?
-Time will tell, but this seems to be his intention:
+Time will tell, but this seems to be its intention:

 caid

-The settings of your iOS device to generate the CAID fingerprint.
+The settings of your iOS device used to generate the CAID fingerprint.

 In the same way as on the web with its “Private Click Measurement (PCM)”, Apple does not leave advertisers in the lurch.
 The measurement of application downloads following an advertising campaign was carried out via IDFA or via a fingerprint (produced by companies such as Adjust).
-Apple now makes available to developers the SKAdNetwork API, to carry out the measurement while protecting the privacy of users.
+Apple now provides developers with the SKAdNetwork API to carry out this measurement while protecting users' privacy.

 Apple vs. Facebook